-Worldwide there are more then 1,500 known applications for glycerin.
+Worldwide there are more than 1,500 known applications for glycerin.
 This is a huge amount and the reason why we decided to look into it in more detail.
-This article briefly presents the properties of glycerin, their production and the industrial applications.
-Further we will describe the impact of biodiesel production on glycerin prices.
+This article briefly presents the properties of glycerin, its production, and industrial applications.
+Further, we will describe the impact of biodiesel production on glycerin prices.

 Industrial Applications of Glycerin

 Glycerin has many industrial applications within the chemical industry and beyond.
 It functions as a building block and raw material to manufacture different types of chemical intermediates and products.
 A few examples are listed below.

 Glycerin serves as a sweetener, solvent, and humectant in foods and beverages and can also help in preserving food.
 It is also used in commercially prepared low-fat foods as a filler and in liqueurs as a thickening agent.
 Further, it is used as a sugar substitute.
 Although glycerol is slightly more caloric, it doesn’t cause dental cavities and has a low glycemic index.